-The author of this account, Augustus Buell served as an orderly delivering messages to the artillery.
+The author of this account, Augustus Buell claims he served as an orderly delivering messages to the artillery.

 "a cold, unlovable man, very brave and all that, but not dashing either in appearance or manner.